 Check out these informational resources for clinicians:

-- Take a look at the International Reading Association Journal Access Page.
+- Take a look at the International Literacy Association Journal Access Page.

 - Semantic maps (or graphic organizers) are maps or webs of words.
 The purpose of creating a map is to visually display the meaning-based connections between a word or phrase and a set of related words or concepts.
 Semantic maps help students, especially struggling students and those with disabilities, to identify, understand, and recall the meaning of words they read in the text.